Super closeup of the top four rows of floating bookshelves and the top part of the tv

 The day their offer on their home was accepted, they sent me a walkthrough video and measurements, asking if we could turn this wall into a library wall.

-Well, more like a bookshelf wall because it needed to include the TV and a bit of closed storage.
+Well, more like a bookshelf wall because it needed to include the TV and a bit of closed storage space.

 “Oh, and we really don’t want a lot of heavy woodwork, nothing like traditional built-in’s”.

-After a week of back and forth, what they envisioned were floating bookshelves.
+After a week of back and forth, they determined that they liked the floating look.
+They wanted a floating bookshelf.
 LOTS of floating book shelves.
-Oh, and not box style floating shelves (too thick),
+Oh, and not a box style floating shelf (too thick),

 They wanted solid wood slab floating shelves.
-Oh, and NO brackets or hardware showing.
+Oh, and NO shelf brackets or mounting brackets showing.
+In other words, no sign of visible support.

 They were not going to make this easy on me, were they?